2020 Golden Globe Movie Snubs and Surprises: Little Women, Robert De Niro and More Nomination Shockers

 Snub: Female Directors

 All of the nominees in the Best Director category were men.
 Many fans believed that Greta Gerwig should have made the list for Little Women.
-The film was also left off the Best Picture Drama list.
+The film was also left off the Best Motion Picture Drama list.
+In fact, the movie earned only two nominations.
+It's up for Best Original Song and Saoirse Ronan, who plays Jo March, is in the running for Best Performance by an Actress in a Motion Picture (Drama).

 YouTube